lanawwas/GithubIssueFormsTemplates/README.md

-# Oct7FactCheck Website
+# GitHub Issue Forms Templates

-Welcome to the Oct7FactCheck Website repository!
-This repository is dedicated to the development and maintenance of our fact-checking platform, where the public can submit claims for fact-checking and our team of fact-checkers works to verify their accuracy.
+This repository is dedicated to the development and maintenance of GitHub Issue Forms Templates, where the public can submit various requests based on the GitHub issue forms.

-## Submitting Fact-Check Requests
+## Submitting Requests

-We encourage the public to submit fact-check requests via GitHub Issues.
-To submit a fact-check request, follow these steps:
+To submit a request, follow these steps:

 1. Click on the [Issues](../../issues) tab.
 2. Click on the green "New issue" button.
-3. Select the "Fact-Check Request" template.
+3. Select the "Request" template.
-4. Fill in the required details, including a description of the claim, its source, context, and any evidence.
+4. Fill in the required details.
 5. Assign the appropriate priority level if applicable.
-6. Click "Submit new issue" to submit your fact-check request.
+6. Click "Submit new issue" to submit your request.

-Our team of fact-checkers will review your request and work on verifying the accuracy of the claim.

 **Note**:  You'll need a GitHub account to submit an issue.

-Alternatively, you can submit your request over the Discord server. [tfp-oct7factcheck](https://discord.com/channels/1186702814341234740/1195760902260142262) tagging the message with #FactCheckRequest
+## License

+This project is licensed under the [GNU General Public License v3.0](LICENSE).

+<!-- This is commented out.

 ## Contributing

-We welcome contributions from the community to help improve and maintain the FactCheck Website.
+We welcome contributions from the community to help improve and maintain the Forms.
 If you're interested in contributing, please see our [Contributing Guidelines](CONTRIBUTING.md) for more information.

 ## Issue Tracker

-If you encounter any bugs in the Oct7FactCheck.com website, have suggestions for improvements, please open an issue on our [Issue Tracker](../../issues).
+If you encounter any bugs, have suggestions for improvements, please open an issue on our [Issue Tracker](../../issues).

-## License

-This project is licensed under the [GNU General Public License v3.0](LICENSE).

-<!-- This is commented out.
 ##To-Do:

 - Rename the project to be OpenSource FactCheck.